tembelani/git-basic-exercises/README.md

-Jesus is the Mighty King
+Jesus Christ is the Mighty King and a Son of the Most High God